wiselencave/war3-pfx-boilerplate/README.md

 The baking config is located at `Popcorn/AssetBaker.pkcf`.
 It targets `map.w3x/` — an unpacked map folder at the project root, so baked files and assets end up directly inside the map.

-Baking is also possible via the CLI tool `PopcornAssetBaker.exe` for more advanced pipelines, but documentation for that workflow is not yet available.
+Baking is also possible via the leaked CLI tool `PopcornAssetBaker.exe` for more advanced pipelines, but documentation for that workflow is not yet available.

 ## Testing